Sariska fire shrinks further, flames confined to 'just one hillock' | Science-Environment

 - India

-A fire raged within Rajasthan's Sariska Tiger Reserve for the fourth day on Wednesday but the flames were now confined to a just one pocket, after a fire-fighting operation involving 200 people and two IAF helicopters, officials said.
+A fire raged within Rajasthan’s Sariska Tiger Reserve for the fourth day on Wednesday but the flames were now confined to a just one pocket, after a firefighting operation involving 400 people and two IAF helicopters, officials said.

 “The fire was brought under control by nearly 80 percent till the evening.
 The flames are left on just one hillock now,” Rajasthan's Principal Secretary-Forest Sreya Guha told PTI.